entrilas/hyphenator/README.md

 - config.json file is responsible for global application settings, for example:
-- 'USE_DATABASE' option is responsible for using database or not so if you are planning to use CLI, REST API, Internet Application at the same time you should put this option to true.
+- 'USE_DATABASE' option is responsible for using database or not so if you are planning to use CLI, REST API, Internet Application at the same time you should put this option to true...
 - database.json file is responsible for database connection information. logger.json file is responsible for logging data.
-Either you want to log information to file/console you can setup it yourself.
+Either you want to log information to file/console you can setup it yourself...

 ## Getting Started